 Lincoln University is also conducting a trial where various native plant species are irrigated using treated wastewater from the Duvauchelle wastewater treatment plant.

-Consultation has now closed on the options for the beneficial reuse, treatment and disposal of treated wastewater from Akaroa.
-Dates for the hearings panel will hear those submitters that wish to be heard are yet to be set.
-The consultation booklet [PDF, 15 MB] summarises the options being considered:
+Consultation has closed on the options for the beneficial reuse, treatment and disposal of treated wastewater from Akaroa.
+As the flow data on which the options were based is incorrect, there will not be a Council hearing on these options.
+The consultation booklet [PDF, 15 MB] summarised the options that were considered:

 For the detailed information about the options being consulted on, please refer to the report Akaroa Wastewater Investigation of Alternative Sites for Land Irrigation (CH2M Beca, March 2017) [PDF, 4.2 MB] and its appendices:

 At the meeting on 30 January 2017, the Banks Peninsula Community Board received a Community Strategy Toward an Acceptable Solution to the Disposal of Akaroa Wastewater, prepared and adopted by the community of Robinsons Bay and adopted by Friends of Banks Peninsula.
 This included a request that Council takes a collaborative approach with the community on this project and that public consultation is delayed until April to allow this to occur.

 In response to this, the Board resolved to establish a Working Party to collaborate with the community and engage on community concerns about the Akaroa Treated Wastewater Disposal Project, and to delay any further consultation on the project until April 2017.